barabum0/wgdomain/README.md

 Wireguard Domain Manager is a command-line tool for managing domains and IP addresses in Wireguard VPN configuration.
 It enables easy inclusion and exclusion of domains, as well as resetting settings for specific routing behaviors.

 ## Installation
-Describe here how to install your tool.
-For instance, if you are using `poetry`, then:
 ```bash
 pipx install git+https://github.com/barabum0/wgdomain
 wgdomain --help